-I asked if I could pull the data into Python as a personal learning project, look at the patterns, and share what I found.
-He said yes, with the understanding that the numbers themselves stay private — only the shape of the analysis and percentage-based findings get talked about publicly.
+He shared the spreadsheet informally between friends, with permission to use anonymized findings for a portfolio writeup.
+I pulled the data into Python as a self-directed analytics learning project.
+The agreement: specific dollar amounts and customer-level data stay private — only the shape of the analysis and percentage-based or indexed findings get discussed publicly.
 This page is the public-safe version.

-Sports card breaking is a niche but growing live commerce category.
-The operator buys sealed product (a case of basketball cards, a box of soccer cards), goes live on Whatnot, and sells slots in real time — each viewer buys a team or a player and receives whatever cards from that team are pulled from the pack.
+Sports card breaking is a niche but fast-growing live commerce category.
+The friend running the account buys sealed product (a case of basketball cards, a box of soccer cards), goes live on Whatnot, and sells slots in real time — each viewer buys a team or a player and receives whatever cards from that team are pulled.
 Part lottery, part live sport, part community.

 What I'm building next

-Phase two of the case study is a predictive model in Python.
-Inputs: category mix, planned length, day of week, time of day, anchor product cost.
-Output: expected profit-per-hour and a confidence band.
-Goal: practice the modeling pipeline on a real dataset that has the kinds of messy properties — small sample, mixed types, seasonality — that toy datasets don't.
+A natural next step is a predictive model in Python.
+Inputs: category, planned length, day of week, time of day, sports-calendar context, anchor product cost.
+Output: expected new-follower velocity and a confidence band.
+Goal: practice the modeling pipeline on a real dataset with the messy properties — small sample, mixed types, seasonality — that toy datasets don't have.

 Why this case study, honestly